Check here regularly for an updated list of our policies and FAQ.

 - Avoid unacceptable forms of behavior such as physically or verbally threatening, harassing, stalking, annoying, and pushing or shoving others.

-- Avoid using profanity, sexually explicit or offensive language, and obscene gestures.
+- Avoid using profanity, racial or discriminatory remarks, sexually explicit or offensive language, and obscene gestures.

-- Avoid loitering or congregating with the intent to disturb the public peace, engage in any offensive behavior, and/or result in fire hazards in the hallways and other areas inside the Pasadena Convention Center and Sheraton Hotel.
+- Avoid loitering or congregating with the intent to disturb the public peace, engage in any offensive behavior, and/or result in fire hazards in the hallways and other areas inside the facility.

-- Use proper waste receptacles for all trash.
+- Use proper receptacles for all trash and recyclables.

 Anyone violating this Code of Conduct will be escorted out of the event and may be subject to badge confiscation without refund and suspension from any future Pacific Media Expo events.
 Pacific Media Expo reserves the right to deny entrance into the event and service to any individual or group at any time.
 Pacific Media Expo reserves the right to make changes to the Code of Conduct at any time.